The ‘Blue Remembered Hills’ of Shropshire

 Shropshire is (along with Northumberland) one of England’s least-populated counties.
 And one of its most beautiful.
 From ancient woodlands to many canals, this is a county of rolling hills, green meadows and clean rivers.
 Even the main town of Shrewsbury is charming, nothing like a ‘city’.

-Always follow the Countryside Code, to keep all creatures safe.
+If out walking, follow the Countryside Code to keep all creatures safe.
 Shropshire has more sheep than people!

 It’s believe the ‘blue’ is due to an atmospheric ‘mirage’ caused by the area’s coniferous trees.